me3zaAKAgoat/42cursus/README.md

 - read more about implicit rules of a makefile.
 - read more about alignement requirement.
 - Why should I use all in my libft makefile?
-- What does \* "Wildcard" do?
+- What does '\*' Wildcard do?
-- Learn about regex, patterns, wildcard meaning and what stem means.
+- Learn about regex, patterns, wildcard meaning and what stem means in makefile.
 - Split ft_split into two halves so I can fix the length and assignement problem with the norminette.
 - Fix compilation problems of ft_itoa.
-- Does assignmenet carry out the type conversion automatically or what happens exactly?